expertly-simple/mrm-task-angular-vscode/README.md

 # mrm-task-angular-vscode
-MRM task to configure VS Code and Angular project with an optimized development experience
+MRM task to configure VS Code and Angular projects with an optimized development experience

 ## How to Use
 ```